 Lenin and Trotsky meticulously corrected even to the minutest detail any theoretical errors in order to maintain the sharpness of theory as the cutting edge of Bolshevism.
 A tendency like that of the USFI can never rise to the tasks posed by history.
 The Stalinists and the reformists have mass organisations.
 The Marxists have revolutionary theory which historically they will transmute from a small quality into a revolutionary quantity.
 With neither mass organisation nor Marxist theory, there can be no future.
 This tendency is doomed historically.
 At each stage in the development of events the British Marxists have acted generally in a correct manner.
 As far as the basic problems are concerned, the documents can be published and can stand as a contribution to Marxism over a period of 25 years.

 The failure of the forces of Trotskyism to build a viable International can be understood on the basis of the experience of the epoch.
-At one and the same time, revolutionary and counter-revolutionary, with the proletariat faced with formidable obstacles in the shape of Social Democratic and Stalinist organisations, it was inevitable that great difficulties should lie in the path of creating mass revolutionary tendencies.
+At one and the same time, revolutionary and counter-revolutionary, with the proletariat faced with formidable obstacles in the shape of social democratic and Stalinist organisations, it was inevitable that great difficulties should lie in the path of creating mass revolutionary tendencies.

-The new period opened out by the French Revolution begins an entirely new stage in the development of the proletariat.
+The new period opened out by the French revolution begins an entirely new stage in the development of the proletariat.
 Mass initiative and mass action will put to the test the mighty organisations of Stalinism and Social Democracy.
 In these events, the mass organisations will extrude a revolutionary or quasi-revolutionary wing, but they are doomed to a whole series of catastrophic splits both to the left and to the right.
-During the course of this experience, the workers will put to the test, not only the reformists and Stalinist mass organisations, but the variety of sectarianism and centrist tendencies – the Maoists, Castroists, Guevaraists and other tendencies which have proliferated because there has not been a mass pole of revolutionary attraction.
+During the course of this experience, the workers will put to the test, not only the reformist and Stalinist mass organisations, but the variety of sectarian and centrist tendencies – the Maoists, Castroists, Guevarists and other tendencies which have proliferated because there has not been a mass pole of revolutionary attraction.
 Events will politically expose the inadequacies and ineffectualness of all the varieties of reformism and Stalinism.
 The fresh forces of the new generation, not alone among the students, but far more important, among the working class, will seek the revolutionary road.

-On the basis of events, mass revolutionary tendencies in the countries of the west, where Stalinism is the main current, will be formed in the Communist Parties, and where the reformists are a mass tendency, within the Social Democratic Parties.
+On the basis of events, mass revolutionary tendencies in the countries of the West, where Stalinism is the main current, will be formed in the communist parties, and where the reformists are a mass tendency, within the social democratic parties.
 The period which Trotsky confidently foresaw in the immediate pre-war period, now opens out in different historical circumstances.
 The ideas of Marxism, which we have maintained for an entire generation, will begin to have a class audience.